alfen-yu/IoT-for-Agriculture/README.md

-# Arduino Environment Sensor Integration
+# Environmental Monitoring System with Arduino

 This repository showcases the integration of various sensors into Arduino projects, focusing on environmental monitoring.
 It includes support for the following sensors: